jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 }
 ```

 **Note:** The API Services Gateway automatically creates two device groups `dockerContainers` and `dockerCOntainersLegacy116`.
 In the API Services Gateway documentation is states that trusted devices can be added by populating the ENV (environment variable for `docker`) `BIGIP_LIST`.
-There is an iControlLX extension pre-installed on the API Services Gateway which will attempt to query and BIG-IP devices defined in the `BIGIP_LIST` environment variable.
+There is an iControlLX extension pre-installed on the API Services Gateway which will attempt to query the `BIGIP_LIST` ENV variable and then populate these pre-installed device groups with specified BIG-IPs.
 If the queried BIG-IP device is running TMOS v12 or higher, it will create a trust for the device by adding it to the `dockerContainers` device group.
-If the BIG-IP device is running TMOS v11.6, it will create a trust for the device by adding it to the `dockerContainers116` device group. *It is not recommended that you use the API Services Gateway with TMOS versions less then 13.0.*
+If the BIG-IP device is running TMOS v11.6, it will create a trust for the device by adding it to the `dockerContainers116` device group.

+**Note:** *It is not recommended that you use the API Services Gateway with TMOS versions less then 13.0.*

 **Note:** *Becuase trusted device requests use the same mechanisms associated with TMOS configuration synchronization, there is a limitation in TMOS which requires our remote BIG-IP device to have its `configsync-ip` interface populated with a non-floating SelfIP.
 You must at least create one non-floating SelfIP and then modify your TMOS device to set the `configsync-ip` to the non-floating SelfIP.
-While the trusted queries can be issued to your remote BIG-IP's management IP address, if your remote BIG-IP does not have its `configsync-ip` populated, it will not be able to discover its own device certificate, which is used to sign responses to your queries.*
+While the trusted queries can be issued to your remote BIG-IP's management IP address, if your remote BIG-IP does not have its `configsync-ip` populated, it will not be able to discover its own device certificate, which is used to sign responses to your queries.
+This design limitation is slated to be removed in a future release of TMOS.*

+*If your remote BIG-IP does not have a `configsync-ip` set, please configure this before you continue.*

-As our exercise is to teach you how to create you own device trusts, we will ignore the `dockerContainers` and `dockerContainersLegacy116` device groups and create one of our own.
+As our exercise is to teach you how to create you own device trusts, we will ignore the ability to populate the `BIGIP_LIST` ENV variable and the pre-installed `dockerContainers` and `dockerContainersLegacy116` device groups.
+We will create a new device group.

 **Step 2.
 Make a iControl REST POST request to add a tusted remote BIG-IP**

-We will add a device group call `app1`.
-You can call your device group any valid TMOS name.
+You can name your device group any valid TMOS name.
+We will add a device group named `app1`.

 **Use curl in the F5 Container Demonstration Device SSH session**